 TAC meets weekly on Saturdays from 11:00 am – 1:00 pm at Kennedy Heights Arts Center, with 10-week terms in the Fall and Winter/Spring semesters.
 Teens explore and utilize various forms of art-making including photography, filmmaking, creative writing, drawing and painting.

-For Fall 2018, students will be partnering with a local nonprofit to a create photo storytelling project.
-Classes will be held at Kennedy Heights Arts Center Annex and off-site at the nonprofit (transportation provided).
-Students interested in photography, video, writing and working collaboratively with an amazing creative team should join!
+Classes will be held at Kennedy Heights Arts Center Annex, led by instructor Glenn Hartong.
+Students interested in photography, video, writing, social media, and working collaboratively with an amazing creative team should join!